 AMWA 2020 Special Virtual Event – Medical Writing and Communication During the COVID-19 Crisis

-If you missed the live event, a recording will be made available to AMWA members in the Members Area shortly.
-If you are not yet an AMWA member, but would like to join, you can visit our membership and benefits page here.
+If you missed the live event, a recording is available in the Members Area.
+If you are not yet an AMWA member, but would like to join, please visit our membership and benefits page.

 Sophie writes and speaks about the science of positive psychology and has been a leading journalist on COVID-19.
 She is an Adjunct Associate Professor at the University of Notre Dame Medical School lecturing in health communication.
 She has hosted and spoken at numerous events including Research Australia awards dinner, World Congress on Positive Psychology, the Mayo Clinic social media conference, Royal Australian College of Physicians conference and many mental health and patient-centred events.
 You can follow Sophie on Instagram and Twitter @sophiescott2